nikol05nikolova/UP/Git & GitHub Tutorials/README.md

 6. Commit a solution to a task
     - Commit the file for the task.
     - **Each task should be in a separate commit.**
-    - Repeat steps 5. and 6. until you finish all the tasks for the current practicum.
+    - Repeat steps 5. and 6. until you have 3 tasks committed.
     - [About commits.](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project#about-commits)

 7. Open PR to the original repository to the master branch